karlseguin/log.zig/readme.md

 Structured Logging for Zig

-logz is an opinionated structured logger that outputs to stdout or stderr using logfmt or JSON.
+logz is an opinionated structured logger that outputs to stdout, stderr or a custom writer using logfmt or JSON.
 It aims to minimize runtime memory allocation by using a pool of pre-allocated loggers.

 # Metrics
 If you're looking for metrics, check out my <a href="https://github.com/karlseguin/metrics.zig">prometheus library for Zig</a>.